s-r-e-e-r-a-j/ReconHound/README.md

 - Gracefully handles interruptions and saves partial results

 ## Disclaimer
 ReconHound should be used responsibly and legally.
-Unauthorized use of this tool to scan or fuzz websites without permission is illegal and unethical.
+Unauthorized use of this tool to scan, fuzz, or test websites without explicit permission is illegal and unethical.
+The author is not responsible for any misuse or legal consequences resulting from the use of this tool.

 ## Compatibility
 - Linux (Debian, RedHat, Arch)